 |Having the support of a mentor builds a foundation of confidence and expertise benefiting the novice teacher and students for years to come.|

 A novice teacher is defined as any licensed teacher of record with less than one school year of classroom teaching experience in a public school, other Arkansas agency, or organization requiring an Arkansas Educator's License.
 The classroom teaching experience does not include student internship or substitute teaching.

 The goal of mentoring is to provide continuous professional growth for the novice teacher.
-Mentors assist the novice teacher in the development of the professional growth plan; identification and celebration of strength areas; procurement of resources (both human and material); and identification of professional development opportunities.
+Mentors assist the novice teacher in the implementation of the goals in the Professional Growth Plan, which is developed by the novice teacher and his or her administrator; identification and celebration of strength areas; procurement of resources (both human and material); and identification of professional development opportunities.

 Click here to learn more about mentor qualifications or contact your school district Mentoring Project Director.